-Offerings empowers people not by telling them what they should do but helping them gain the skills to develop control over their program vision.
-This enables them to make their own decisions as problems arise in order to improve their services.
-Offerings helps people to connect to resources and find new opportunities.
+Offerings empowers people not by telling them what they should do, but by helping them gain the skills to develop control over their individual program visions.
+This enables them to make their own decisions as problems arise in order to improve and expand their services.
+Offerings also helps people to connect to resources and find new opportunities.

 Offerings 2016 trip to Bali Indonesia was focused on addressing the topics chosen by the centers and non-governmental organizations.The Speech & Language Therapists asked to have a workshop on the Communication Challenges of Children with Autism.
 The Occupational Therapists on the island asked to understand Sensory Integration.
 The centers for children with special needs wanted to know more about Downs Syndrome, Cerebral Palsy and Autism and effective teaching methods.
 The administrators from the centers wanted to learn more about development and fundraising ideas.
 The programs serving secondary age wanted to learn how to create pre-vocational programs.

 Offerings sports department lead by Coach Josh Fitzgerald from Roseville, California provided a soccer skills day on the island of Bali, hosted on the Green School campus.
 Special Education Teacher, from Oakland, Ca. Alicia Newell provided coaching and mentoring during this special day as well.
 Thanks to Josh, 40 children were provided with soccer balls & jerseys and a special day of engaging in fun soccer activities.
 This may not seem extraordinary to some but many of the children were from a scholarship group who were sponsored to attend school due to financial support & some of the other children who joined attended local special needs centers for the physical and cognitively challenged.
 The final group was campers attending the Green School Camp.
 They became peer buddies on this day supporting the children with special needs.

 This was the 2nd amazing integration of its kind on the island, typical children accepting and playing with peers with special needs.